87% Chance of a Kamala Win? Here’s How to Prepare...

 The human brain is a marvelous tool for creating art, music, language, and feats of engineering.
 It’s a terrible tool for investing.

-That’s why, during my “Day After Summit” last night, I laid out an alternative approach to navigating the post-election chaos.
+That’s why, during my “Day-After Summit” Tuesday night, I laid out an alternative approach to navigating the postelection chaos.

 It has nothing to do with following your instincts… or with human emotions.

-Note: Editor’s Note: Louis Navellier, my colleague and a Senior Investment Analyst at InvestorPlace, has been working on quantitative models since he was in college in the 1970s.
-And he’s built a reputation on Wall Street for pioneering this approach to investing.
-He’s even been called the “King of Quants” for his work in this area.